ananda39/Group-5/README.md

 16. Calculate the proportion of goal met, look for any pattern?

 17. Does launching on a certain month have better success rate?
+(Arrick-Completed)

 Invalid Questions